OneMoreJson/LearningHTMLandCSS/README.md

   #### 1100 || Section 10
 Completed the Hamburger menu mini project.
 This one will be work keeping for multiple of reasons.
 Know this, <div> tags are incredible useful in getting CSS to do things that you normally cannot do.
 Also, using a hidden checkbox input tag can allow you to cause “events” for transition and transforming things inside the CSS document.

+  #### 1300 || Section 10
+Completed the Knowledge timeline.
+I don’t think my computer can handle the information as everthing was kind of sticking.
+That was really odd.
+The movement of the boxes and transformation was jerky.
+It also might be the chrome not really working well.
+I’m going to try again using Safari and see if that works better.
+I’m also moving on to Section 11, a study on grid.
+This will be interesting.
+>Side Note: Safari works a lot better.
+No jerky transitions!

 -----------------------------------------------------------------------------